Optimization

 There are very simple types which are agnostic to the nature of the variables whose error is being computed (that is $H$ or $V$).
 These are:

-These types which define very simple operations are used in more complex loss functions:
+These simple loss functions which define very simple operations are used in more complex loss functions:

 The loss function for the ice thickness $H$ (similar for ice surface velocity $V$) is mathematically defined as: